axew3/phpbb-display-only-first-post/README.md

 # Display Only First Post
-Display Only the First Post to specified groups, and optionally append a custom content to the post text
+Display Only the First Post to specified groups, and optionally append a custom content to the post

 ## Installation